openalea/openalea/doc/source/tutorial/quickstart.rst

 Quick Start
 ###########

+If you want to start your own documentation, the simplistic way is as follows.

 First,you need to install **Sphinx**.
 This can be simply done using easy_install as follows::

     easy_install -U sphinx          # use sudo under Linux systems